Rory MacDonald (fighter): Ultimate Fighting Championship

+Rise into title contention

-MacDonald beat Demian Maia by unanimous decision on February 22, 2014 at UFC 170, earning his second Fight of the Night bonus award.
+MacDonald beat Demian Maia by unanimous decision on February 22, 2014, at UFC 170, earning his second Fight of the Night bonus award.
 MacDonald almost had to pull out of this fight after stabbing himself in the hand while cutting an avocado.

 MacDonald defeated Tyron Woodley by unanimous decision in the co-main event of UFC 174 on June 14, 2014.

-MacDonald scored a third-round TKO on Tarec Saffiedine on October 4, 2014 at UFC Fight Night 54.
+MacDonald scored a third-round TKO on Tarec Saffiedine on October 4, 2014, at UFC Fight Night 54.
 This earned his first Performance of the Night bonus award.

-MacDonald was expected to face Hector Lombard on April 25, 2015 at UFC 186.
+MacDonald was expected to face Hector Lombard on April 25, 2015, at UFC 186.
 However, on February 10, the UFC indicated that both participants had been removed from the card and that the pairing had been scrapped as both fighters are expected to be rebooked against a new opponent.

-A rematch with then champion Robbie Lawler took place on July 11, 2015 at UFC 189.
+A rematch with then champion Robbie Lawler took place on July 11, 2015, at UFC 189.
 MacDonald lost the fight via TKO in the fifth round.
 The back and forth action earned both participants Fight of the Night honors.
 The fight was considered an instant classic by fans and media alike with UFC President Dana White hailing it as one of the best welterweight fights in the promotion's history.

-MacDonald next faced Stephen Thompson on June 18, 2016 at UFC Fight Night 89.
+MacDonald next faced Stephen Thompson on June 18, 2016, at UFC Fight Night 89.
 He lost the fight via unanimous decision.

+On April 8, 2023, it was announced that MacDonald will be inducted to the UFC Fight Wing Hall of Fame in July 2023 for the welterweight title bout from July 2015.